xenify-io/litepaper/README.md

 ## ♦️ Staking

 - Xenify offers a comprehensive rewards mechanism that benefits staked XNF holders.
 The platform distributes 100% of generated swap fees on supported chains as native chain rewards to XNF stakers, providing compelling incentives for users to hold and stake their tokens.
-Additionally, staked XNF holders receive native chain rewards generated from direct burns of DXN or FENIX tokens.
+Additionally, staked XNF holders receive native chain rewards generated from direct burns of DXN or XDOGE tokens.
 This multifaceted incentive system ensures that active participants in the ecosystem are duly rewarded, fostering a thriving and engaged community.
 For unsupported chains, fees collected are used to support the Xenify team in funding future audits and marketing efforts.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Token Burning

-- Users can burn DXN or FENIX tokens to acquire XNF, acting as a layer 2 burner of XEN.
+- Users can burn DXN or XDOGE tokens to acquire XNF, acting as a layer 2 burner of XEN.
 This process contributes to reducing the circulating supply of these tokens, potentially increasing their value over time to support the XEN ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)